exoplanet-dev/exoplanet/docs/tutorials/autodiff.md

 ## Automatic differentation in Theano/Aesara

-Let's start by giving a quick taste for how AD works in the context of `PyMC3` and `exoplanet`.
+Let's start by giving a quick taste for how AD works in the context of `PyMC` and `exoplanet`.
-`PyMC3` is built on top of a library called `Aesara` (formerly `Theano`, see {ref}`theano`) that was designed for AD and fast linear algebra in the context of neural networks.
+`PyMC` is built on top of a library called `Aesara` (formerly `Theano`, see {ref}`theano`) that was designed for AD and fast linear algebra in the context of neural networks.
 The learning curve can be steep because your code ends up looking a little different from the usual way you would write Python code.
 (If you're looking for something more "Pythonic", [JAX](https://github.com/google/jax) might be a good alternative, but for our purposes we'll stick with `Aesara`.)
 In `Aesara`, you start be defining the *relationships* between variables and then ask to evaluate a variable using this "graph".